apprentice8173/Portfolio/README.md

 A correlation chart, figure, was created from the data.
 Columns with a high correlation score indicates a strong relationship with fast_stop making it useful for prediction.
 Fast_stop has the highest correlation with circuit_id.
 This positive correlation suggests that the leading impacting factor for pit speed is the circuit.
 Race_progressed, nationality_id, and tyre_life all have a correlation under 0.01 suggesting there is a weak relationship and may not be useful in the prediction.

 ![Histogram](/images/confusion_martix.png)

+To avoid the model being disproportionately affected, the data was scaled to all have a standard deviation of one.
+Originally the model gave an accuracy score of 66% and an f1-score of 59% whereas the scaled data had an accuracy score of 67% and an f1-score of 61%.
+From these metrics the scaled data is the better model and will be used in this prediction.

+An accuracy score of 67% was achieved, meaning it is better than a random guess as it is over 50%.
+However, it’s still not as accurate and hoped for.
+A precision score of 63% and a recall score of 59% was achieved.
+For this prediction, precision is the more critical metric because a pit stop predicted fast incorrectly would have a greater negative impact on the race, causing time loss that would need recovering elsewhere.

+A confusion matrix was created to show the actual versus predicted result, shown in figure.
+The true negative and true positive results are the highest, however, the false positive and false negative outcomes are relatively high at 15% and 18% respectively.
+In this context, a false negative is the preferable incorrect outcome as the pit stop was faster than predicted causing a better time advantage.